sisk-http/docs/docs/fundamentals/requests.md

 // or gets it in an byte array byte[] bodyBytes = request.RawBody;

-// or else, you can stream it
+// or else, you can stream it.
 Stream requestStream = request.GetRequestStream();
 ```

 It is also possible to determine if there is a body in the request and if it is loaded with the properties [HasContents](/api/Sisk.Core.Http.HttpRequest.HasContents), which determines if the request has contents and [IsContentAvailable](/api/Sisk.Core.Http.HttpRequest.IsContentAvailable) which indicates that the HTTP server fully received the content from the remote point.

 It is not possible to read the request content through `GetRequestStream` more than once.
 If you read with this method, the values in `RawBody` and `Body` will also not be available.
+It's not necessary to dispose the request stream in the context of the request, as it is disposed at the end of the HTTP session in which it is created.
+Also, you can use [HttpRequest.RequestEncoding](/api/Sisk.Core.Http.HttpRequest.RequestEncoding) property to get the best encoding to decode the request manually.

+The server has limits for reading the request content, which applies to both [HttpRequest.Body](/api/Sisk.Core.Http.HttpRequest.Body) and [HttpRequest.RawBody](/api/Sisk.Core.Http.HttpRequest.Body).
+These properties copies the entire input stream to an local buffer of the same size of [HttpRequest.ContentLength](/api/Sisk.Core.Http.HttpRequest.ContentLength).

+A response with status 413 Content Too Large is returned to the client if the content sent is larger than [HttpServerConfiguration.MaximumContentLength](/api/Sisk.Core.Http.HttpServerConfiguration.MaximumContentLength) defined in the user configuration.
+Additionally, if there is no configured limit or if it is too large, the server will throw an [OutOfMemoryException](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception?view=net-8.0) when the content sent by the client exceeds [Int32.MaxValue](https://learn.microsoft.com/en-us/dotnet/api/system.int32.maxvalue) (2 GB) and if the content is attempted to be accessed through one of the properties mentioned above.
+You can still deal with the content through streaming.

 > [!NOTE]
 > Sisk follows the RFC 9110 "HTTP Semantics", which doens't allow certain requests methods to have body.
 These requests will immediately drop an 400 (Bad Request) with the `ContentServedOnIllegalMethod` status.
 Requests with bodies are not allowed in methods GET, OPTIONS, HEAD and TRACE.
 You can read the [RFC 9910](https://httpwg.org/spec/rfc9110.html) here.